Chapmanslade Voice of the Village

 Following adoption by the Parish Council (PC) of a Draft Parish Plan two Public Consultation meetings were held in the Village Hall on Saturday 16 March at 2.00 pm, and Thursday, 21 March at 7.30 pm.

-The Plan was updated to take into comments received at the meetings and re-submitted to the PC at their meeting on 11 Apr 2019.
-This version (see above) was adopted with the understanding that it would continue to be reviewed and updated as required.
+An updated Plan taking into consideration comments received at the above meetings was re-submitted to the PC at their meeting on 11 Apr 2019.
+This latest version (see above) was adopted with the understanding that it would continue to be reviewed and updated as required by the Steering Group.

-Current PPSG Team: David Arthur, Ian Buick, Nigel Brown, Ian Curtis, John Foster, Tim Humphreys, Lou Knight, Adam Oakley, Charlene Ridler, Terry Rose, Jaimie Shore
+Current PP Steering Group Team: David Arthur, Ian Buick, Nigel Brown, Ian Curtis, John Foster, Tim Humphreys, Lou Knight, Adam Oakley, Charlene Ridler, Terry Rose, Jaimie Shore

 QUICK LINKS to supporting information